pingcap/tispark/docs/userguide.md

 | --------   | -----:   | :----: |
 | spark.tispark.statistics.auto_load | true | Whether to load statistics info automatically during database mapping. |

+## Reading partition table from TiDB
+Currently, only range partition table is limited supported.
+If partition expression having function expression rather than `year` then partition pruning will not be applied.
+Such scan can be considered full table scan if there is no index in the schema.

 ## FAQ

 Q: What are the pros/cons of independent deployment as opposed to a shared resource with an existing Spark / Hadoop cluster?